Black Panther Pepper – The Black Ghost

 The black panther pepper plant has extremely dark foliage, with leaves almost jet black when exposed to full sunlight.
 This phenomenon is caused by high levels of anthocyanins, also called purple pigments.

-High levels of anthocyanins are found in blueberries, grapes and currants.
+High levels of anthocyanins are found in blueberries, grapes, and eggplants.
 They are known to be powerful antimicrobial compounds, as well as powerful antioxidants.

 However, the most important characteristic of these compounds (to us) is the beautiful coloration they cause.
-Anthocyanins are activated by light, so leaves and fruits that are not exposed to direct light will not turn purple at all.
+Anthocyanins are activated by light, so leaves and fruits that are not exposed to direct light will not turn as dark purple.

 The black panther pepper fruits also contain anthocyanins, hence their deep, almost black color when unripe.
 When the peppers finally ripen, they turn to a deep red (or orange) color, depending on the exact variety.